cameronmcnz/cameronmcnz/_posts/2025-05-06-spring-boot-batch-craziness.md

 ---
 layout: mcnz/basic-post
 author: Cameron McKenzie
-title: Spring Batch Exercise Solution
+title: Underwater cannon cleaning
-blurb: Just a little solution to some Spring Batch stuff.
+blurb: How to clean cannons that are underwater.
 ---

 Here's the solution all in one file.